-The Education Alliance is dedicated to providing effective mentoring programs for public schools, along with tools and resources for communities interested student success.
-Below you will find resources to implement programs in your county.
+The Education Alliance is dedicated to providing effective programs for public schools, along with tools and resources to promote best practice.
+Below you will find resources, toolkits, and white papers published by the Alliance.

 Computer Science Report

 On February 2, 2018, nearly 100 education, business, and community leaders from across the state examined ways to increase access to Computer Science education in West Virginia schools.
 The computer science convening results highlight important recommendations and next steps.

 STEM Toolkit: Guide to Innovative Learning Through STEM